 Tier 2 visas for poor credit borrowers

 As a Tier 2 visa holder, having a poor credit rating can feel like a barrier to obtaining mortgage lending.
 However, applications depend on your current circumstances and credit history and may not mean you cannot find the right mortgage.
-Lenders look at whether you have any CCJs, have defaulted on any payments, or are making repayments through an Individual Voluntary Agreement (IVA).
+Lenders look at whether you have any CCJ, have defaulted on any payments, or are making repayments through an Individual Voluntary Agreement (IVA).
 Having a poor credit rating can make it more difficult to find mortgage finance, but by no means excludes you from accessing affordable lending.
-Give the mortgage team at Revolution Finance Brokers a call; we will be able to advise on the right lenders for your application and help you assess the best solution depending on your circumstances.
+Give the mortgage team at business loan broker a call; we will be able to advise on the right lenders for your application and help you assess the best solution depending on your circumstances.

 Mortgage lenders for Tier 2 visa holders

 The type of information they will consider includes: